msteffan/fundamentals/06_chapter/05_lesson.md

   In the past few units, we've only been able to operate on one value at a time.
 One of the most useful things about a collecttion (and arrays in particular) is that, if we structure our code correctly, we can actually perform the same operation on *a set of values*.
 This process is called **iteration** - doing something over and over and over again for every element in a set.

-  There are several ways that this can be done.

-  ## Iterating with Loops
-  One of the most common patterns in old-school programming is using loops to iterate through an array.
   Suppose that we were given an array of starting values to work with - say, temperatures in degrees Fahrenheit - and wanted to convert them into another set of values - say temperatures in degrees Celcius - which would then be stored in a separate array.
   ```javascript
     var temps_in_f = [100, 72, 88, 15, 25, 32];